lizhe00/AvatarCap/gen_data/DATA.md

 # Data Preprocessing

-Example data can be found in [Example Dataset](../README.md#Example Dataset).
+Example dataset can be found in [README.md](../README.md).
 Please check it for data organization and format.

 ## Additional Requirement
 - [libigl](https://libigl.github.io/)